ArginAslanian/ArginAslanian/README.md

 #### About me:

 - :computer: I'm an aspiring Software Engineer, looking to build on my knowledge and learn new tools every day
-- :desktop_computer: I'm currently studying and focused in my journey to becoming expert in Java, PHP, SQL, C#, and .NET
+- :desktop_computer: I'm currently studying and focused in my journey to becoming expert in JavaScript, PHP, SQL, C#, and .NET
 - :100: I'm passionate about Front-End & Back-End Web Development
 - :heart_eyes: I enjoy working with databases and writing queries in SQL
 - :soccer: When I'm not coding, I enjoy playing Chess, watching Soccer, and learning Linux Operating System